DivanDesign/EvolutionCMS.snippets.ddObjectTools/README.md

 	* Default value: `true`

 * `getPropValue`
 	* Desctription: Object property name or array index / key to return.
+		You can also use `'.'` to get nested properties (see `\DDTools\ObjectTools::getPropValue` for more info).
 	* Valid values: `string`
 	* Default value: —